Combinatorial theorems in sparse random sets: The set of basic anti-uniform functions has few extreme points

 \section{The set of basic anti-uniform functions has few extreme points}

-In order to understand the rest of the deduction of assumption 3 from assumptions 1 and 2, it is important to understand the difficulty that we now have to overcome.
-The result of the previous section tells us that for any measure $\mu$ and any given function $\xi$, $|\sp{\mu - 1, \xi}|$ is bounded with high probability.
+A slightly inaccurate description of what we are going to do next is that we shall show that if P1 and P2 hold with high probability, then so does P3.
+In order to understand how and why what we shall actually do differs from this, it is important to understand the difficulty that we now have to overcome.
+The result of the previous section tells us that for a random measure $\mu$ and any given function $\xi$, $|\sp{\mu - 1, \xi}|$ is bounded with high probability.
 We now need to show that this is the case for \textit{all} functions $\xi$ that are products of at most $d$ basic anti-uniform functions.
 As we have already commented, this is tricky, because which functions are basic anti-uniform functions depends on $\mu$.

 To get a clearer notion of the problem, let us look at a subcase of the general fact that we are trying to prove, by thinking how we might try to show that, with high probability, $\sp{\mu_1-1,\circ_1(f_2,\dots,f_k)}$ is small whenever $0\leq f_i\leq\mu_i$ for $i=2,3,\dots,k$.
 That is, for the time being we shall concentrate on basic anti-uniform functions themselves rather than on products of such functions.